A recent study estimates that 47% of foreclosed properties are still occupied.

 What most people don’t realize is that banks aren’t in the business to own homes.

 They are in the business to loan people money.
 But when they have to foreclose on a house… the bank is forced to own the home until they’re able to sell it to get all or most of their money back.

-But, what they had found is that when a Dallas foreclosed house goes vacant… there is a much greater chance that the house will fall into disrepair.
+But, what they had found is that when a Tyler foreclosed house goes vacant… there is a much greater chance that the house will fall into disrepair.
 Often times the bank would rather have you in the property even after you stop paying your payments and the foreclosure is started because it wards of vandals and keeps the house in good working order.

 There’s been a lot of talk in the media about people living for free after foreclosure – and even many stories about banks “abandoning” properties.